Qgel/FratAttack/RULES.md

 #Rules

 In _FratAttack_, it's your goal to save humanity from the evil aliens that have invaded your fraternity.
 For that, you must collect alien materials and construct the weapons used to destroy them!
- The first player to reach a set amount of weapons wins the game.
+ The first player to reach three weapons wins the game.

 ##Preparation